 8. Linking physical objects

 While PIDINST schema metadata does not provide explicit fields for serial numbers or inventory numbers, it currently offers a generic way to capture any kind of identifier which can be used for this purpose.
 AlternateIdentifier can be used to record any identifier string and alternateIdentifierType to specify an identifier type (Snippet 8.1).
 PIDINST schema recommends the use of the terms serialNumber and inventoryNumber.
-There is on-going discussion regarding the use of explicit fields for these properties in PIDINST.

 <AlternateIdentifiers>